bkemmler/usbip-service-shell/README.md

 **usbip-service-shell** is a set of Linux services for the **USB/IP Project** that allows you to take no actions needed for handling sudden reboots and/or plug/unplug USB devices on fly

-## Download
-You can download the last release [here](https://github.com/alpertsev/usbip-service-shell/releases/tag/v0.1.1)

 ## Requirements, Conventions, Hardware or Software Version Used ##

-**Tested on:**

-Host - a Raspberry Pi 3B+ single board computer with Ubuntu 20.04.1 LTS (GNU/Linux 5.4.0-1036-raspi armv7l)
+Host - a Raspberry Pi 3B+ single board computer with  Rasbery OS Client - ...

-Client - a GIGABYTE™ C246WU4 i3-8100 workstation with Ubuntu 20.04.1 LTS (GNU/Linux 5.4.0-77-genetic x86_64)

 Installed on both machines:
  * OpenSSH_8.2p1